 "Owner of a Lonely Heart" is noticeably absent, as is most of the set list that's included on the companion 9012Live video, which was recorded at a different location than the EP and directed by Steven Soderbergh.
 Given how muscular the live rendition of "Hold On" is compared to the studio version, the logic behind excluding most of the video's songs on the audio version of 9012Live is simply baffling.
-(The expanded edition that was eventually released on CD in the U.S. includes two additional songs, "It Can Happen" and "Leave It.")
+(The expanded edition that was eventually released on compact disc in the U.S. includes two additional songs, "It Can Happen" and "Leave It.")

-Nevertheless, even if 9012Live: The Solos falls into "completists only" territory, it's not without its charms.
+Nevertheless, even if 9012Live: The Solos falls into "completists only" territory, it's not without a few charms.
 For starters, it's not as indulgent as one might expect given the title.
 These "solos" are actually more like interludes where one instrument is featured but accompanied by at least one other member.
 Which means that sitting and listening to the whole thing from start to finish encompasses much more than just hearing five guys taking turns at noodling.